yacinebenchehida/SAMPLE/Simulations.md

 #  II) Assess impact of prevalence rate, number of replicates, and population size
 ## A) Run prevalence script on each data set generated in I)

+The commands below run pipeline on each dataset generated in I while varying the number of replicates from 10 to 500.
+The values of the number of successive points, the mean-difference and max-mean-difference parameters were kept at their default values:
 ```bash
 for i in $(ls Sim_data*txt|tac); do
   for j in 10 20 30 40 50 60 70 80 90 100 200 500; do